MadhuSingh-da/weather-analytics-powerbi/README.md

 An interactive Weather Analytics Dashboard built using Microsoft Power BI.

-The data is collected from a Weather API and used to analyze current weather conditions, forecasts, air quality, and other weather-related indicators.
+The data is collected directly from a Weather API and is used to analyze current weather conditions, forecasts, air quality, and other key weather indicators.

-## Dashboard
+## Dashboard Preview

 ![Weather Analytics Dashboard](images/weather-dashboard.png)

 ## Key Features

-- Current temperature and weather condition
+- Current temperature and weather conditions
 - Weather forecast
 - Air Quality Index (AQI)
-- PM10, PM2.5, SO2, NO2, CO and O3 levels
+- PM10, PM2.5, SO2, NO2, CO and O3 analysis
-- Humidity
-- Wind speed
+- Humidity and wind speed
 - Atmospheric pressure
-- Visibility
-- UV Index
+- Visibility and UV Index
-- Precipitation
-- Chance of rain
+- Precipitation and chance of rain
 - Sunrise and sunset timings
-- Weather comparison across locations
+- Weather analysis across different locations

-## Tools Used
+## Tools & Technologies

 - Power BI
 - Weather API